 While living in New York, Brighton Beach was an escape for me.
 The seaside community was a subway ride away but a world apart, granting space for contemplation and a sense of calm.
 It was only recently that I learned my first generation mother grew up visiting family there with her immigrant Polish parents.
 My mother’s visits were a similarly welcome respite from an urban childhood.

-I created this series of images to explore a sense of place, memory, and the longing for what’s left behind.
+This series explores what it means to have a sense of place and the longing for what’s left behind.